 At the start of the academic year I test all the new students for their English skills and place any who need English support in groups that start straight away to help them to improve their English grammar.
 Other students are offered writing courses later in the year.

-I also teach writing and presentation skills in some of the modules (is this the right word?)
+I also teach writing and presentation skills in some of the modules.

 In addition I teach writing to PhD scholars.